Finding issues

 issue entity property is present in the References header of the incoming message.

-Note: The In-Reply-To or the References headers may also contain internal (Jira-specific) Message-IDs, in case an issue ID is extracted from the Message-ID itself in order to identify the corresponding issue.
+Note: The In-Reply-To or the References headers may also contain internal (Jira-specific) Message-IDs, in this case an issue ID is extracted from the Message-ID itself in order to identify the corresponding issue.

 The JQL-based lookup is a bit more complex than the others.
 JQL filters have the following options: